Wedding of Your Desire

 • Cost varies from town to town

-• Couple must go together to town or city clerk to fill out an application of intent to marry (Bring proof of age and birth certificate)
+• Couple must go together to town or city clerk to fill out an application of intent to marry (Bring proof of age and birth

 • Does not need to be the town you live in or where you are getting married